moritzxt/raumakustik/docs/usage.rst

    :width: 350

-Choose material of the wall:
+Choose material and area of the wall:

 .. image:: _images/ChooseMaterial.jpg
    	:width: 900